-Uber president Jeff Jones is reportedly leaving the company amid turmoil
+Uber president Jeff Jones is leaving the company amid turmoil

 As hyper-conservative media surged, Republicans’ trust in news cratered